-Adam Zaner has focused his legal career on the strategic evaluation and successful resolution of highly complex matters.
-His strengths are in research, analysis, writing, and the overall prognosis of extremely intricate, high-dollar outcomes.
-He has practiced with prominent private firms, and has served as in-house counsel to major national corporations.
+Adam Zaner advises select clients on the holistic integration of their professional objectives into their overarching life goals.
+He has focused his entire legal career on the strategic evaluation and successful resolution of highly complex matters.
+His strengths are in research, analysis, writing, and the overall prognosis of extremely intricate, multivariable, high-dollar outcomes.
+He has practiced with prominent private firms, and as senior in-house counsel to major national corporations.
 He has degrees in philosophy and law from the University of Texas at Austin.

-Adam is on the Advisory Council for the Harry Ransom Center at the University of Texas at Austin, is a Member of the College of the State Bar of Texas, a Lifetime Member of the Texas Exes, a charter donor and Lifetime Member of the University Park Public Library, an alumnus of Leadership University Park, an ardent supporter of Human Rights Initiative of North Texas, and a proud annual sponsor of the Jazz Age Sunday Social at Dallas Heritage Village.
-He enjoys collecting original art featured in children’s literature.
+Adam serves on the Advisory Council for the Harry Ransom Center at the University of Texas at Austin, serves on the Board of Visitors for the University of Texas McDonald Observatory, is a Lifetime Member of the Texas Exes, a member of the UT Chancellor’s Council, a member of the College of the State Bar, a charter donor and Lifetime Member of the University Park Public Library, an alumnus of Leadership University Park, and a supporter of Human Rights Initiative of North Texas.

 University of Texas School of Law, J.D., 1994